srimuthurajesh/Tech-Notes/Java/Language/02_java_oops.md

 3. Anonymous : A obj = new A(){.........}

 ### Steps to create immutable class:
-> class and variables are final, parameterized constructor, only getters no setters
+> class and variables are final, parameterized constructor, only getters no setters, return a copy on clone

 Note: ClassNotFoundException=  while Class.forName() or loadClass()
 NoClassDefFoundError=class present in compiletime, but not in runtime